-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 -Draco "Ferret" Malfoy

 (We had a DADA lesson going on and he was teaching them about Unforgivable Curses and cast the Imperius Curse on Draco, making him kneel in front of Harry and say 'I love you' like he meant it.
-And I'm not a slasher - I just thought it amusing if Draco would confess even a pure kind of love to Harry.)
+I know you can't make a person really feel love and I'm not a slasher - I just thought it amusing if Draco would just say that to Harry.)

 "boozer"